nickveenhof/mautic-core-composer-scaffold/README.md

 locations other than the `vendor` directory.
 However, Composer and the `composer/installers` plugin have a limitation that one project cannot be moved inside of another project.
-Therefore, if you use `composer/installers` to place Drupal modules inside the directory `web/modules/contrib`, then you cannot also use `composer/installers` to place files such as `index.php` and `robots.txt` into the `web` directory.
-The drupal-scaffold plugin was created to work around this limitation.
+Therefore, if you use `composer/installers` to place Mautic modules inside the directory `web/modules/contrib`, then you cannot also use `composer/installers` to place files such as `index.php` and `robots.txt` into the `web` directory.
+The mautic-scaffold plugin was created to work around this limitation.